quickgrid/code-lab/paper_implementation/pytorch/gan/README.md

 ## Results

-Result of the python code with,
+Result of the python code (not the jupyter notebook) with,

 ```
+self.lr = 3e-4
+self.z_dim = 64
 self.batch_size = 128
 self.num_epochs = 100
 self.K = 3